JuliannaFlan/JFTDemo2/2-GitDemoPractice.md

-This is the readme for the Demo
+This is the readme for the Demo on GitHub
 ===============================

 by Julianna Thurau